safullah/minesweeper/README.md

-##Mine sweeper by Saifur Rahman
+##Minesweeper by Saifur Rahman
-In this project I implement mine sweeper in C.
+In this project I implement minesweeper in C.

 ##Compilation
 You can use my executable if you don't want to write a make file. <br>
 My executable is minespr/cmake-build-debug/minespr <br>
-If you want have a makefile I have a CMakeLists.txt
+If you want to make a makefile maybe my CMakeLists.txt could be helpful.

 ##Execution